Getting Started With Orchids

 Dendrobium – The genus Dendrobium contains hundreds of species so there are a wide variety of cultural requirements for this group of plants.
 Most sold in garden centers will require bright light but can dry out slightly between waterings.
 Some will require a dry rest period in the fall and/or a drop in temperatures to encourage good blooming.
 You’ll need to research the specific Dendrobium you have.

 Now that you’ve successfully grown and bloomed your first orchid, the sky is the limit!
 With so many species and hybrids to grow, an orchid hobby can last a lifetime.
 You can expand your orchid knowledge with the hundreds of books available on the subject, by researching online or by joining a local or national orchid society.
+And be sure to visit our Orchid Showcase.
 The possibilities are endless.

 As your friends admire your beautiful orchids they will marvel at your horticultural prowess.
 I’ll let you decide whether or not to tell them that it really isn’t as hard as they might believe.